LorenzoGiorgini/Spotify-Clone/README.md

 # Spotify-clone
- Cloned spotify with extra features
+ cloned spotify with some extra features